Austen-Stuart/Summer-Course-Project/README.md

 ## Final Project 1 (12/7/26)

 Over the weekend, I i decided to get a little work done just to make sure the face mesh works properly.
 It looks like rather than drawing key feature, it maps the face to certain points on the screen.
-Thankfully, I was able to find a guide to the coordinate system that the face mesh uses.
+Thankfully, I was able to find a *guide to the coordinate system that the face mesh uses.
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/d083ef96-3e83-4b7a-b765-e96fa976a1de" />
 <img width="300" height="266" alt="image" src="https://github.com/user-attachments/assets/877f82cc-4752-4e29-a045-13e42de537b3" />

 To make sure this worked properly, I changes the color of the various points around the left and right using the coordinates in the guide!
 This worked, and I feel more confident in the direction of my project.

+*Guide used from ml5's website: https://docs.ml5js.org/#/reference/facemesh

 ## Final Project 2 (Session 9) (13/7/26)